Vieux Carré Cocktail

 1 dash Creole-style bitters

-My quest for the perfect Vieux Carré continued in June 2022 when I succumbed to the calls to use rye in place of bourbon, in keeping with the original recipe.
-For the record, I tried a 50/50 mix of the two whiskies but this did not work as well as either just bourbon or indeed rye.
+My quest for the perfect Vieux Carré continued in June 2022 when I succumbed to the calls to use rye instead of bourbon, in keeping with the original recipe.
+For the record, I tried a 50/50 mix of the two whiskies, but this did not work as well, and neither did either bourbon or indeed rye.

 Variant: